 - Make effective models of chosen solutions and use them in the projects.

-- Build a prototype with the right properties to demonstrate chosen concept and chosen solutions.
+- Develop and build prototypes with the right properties to demonstrate chosen concept and chosen solutions.

 General competence: The student can:

 - Take part in creative processes and find original solutions.